Late Breaking Abstract Extension Policy

 - Letter must indicate plans for study publication, including whether any journal has already agreed to publish the study or accelerate its review.
 In that case, a copy of the letter from the responsible editor to the author confirming the journal’s intent must be submitted with the letter.

-This policy will be administered by the TOS Research Committee.
+This policy will be administered by TOS’s Scientific Advisory Committee.